 Annual holiday

-The nature of the annual holiday also affects payslips.
-If there are records with the nature of Annual holiday in the pay period, the value of the records is brought to the payslip as a suggestion for the held and payable holiday days, as shown in the image below.
+Note that the nature of the annual holiday affects payslips.
+If there are records with the nature of Annual holiday in the pay period, the value of the records is brought to the payslip as a suggestion for the held and payable holiday days.

 Unit

-The unit can be day (d) or hour (h).
+Select the unit as day (d) or hour (h).

-Annual holidays are always recorded as whole annual holiday days in Netvisor's working hours registration.
+Record annual holidays always as whole annual holiday days.
 For annual holidays, the unit should always be day, not hour.

 Affects holiday entitlement

-The selection affects whether the record type is included when comparing the fulfillment of the working condition (14 days or 35 hours) in the employee's basic data.
-Only record types with this selection are included in the comparison.
+Select this if you want the record type to affect whether it is included when comparing the fulfillment of the working condition (14 days or 35 hours) in the employee's basic data.

 Use in flexitime calculation